mhvis/smartmeter/README.md

 # smartmeter

-Library for reading smart readers that follow Dutch Smart Meter Requirements using a P1 port.
+Library for reading smart meters that follow Dutch Smart Meter Requirements using a P1 port.

 ## As command-line application